-Spam refers to unsolicited bulk messages being sent through email, instant messaging or other digital communication tools.
+Spam refers to unsolicited bulk messages being sent through email, instant messaging, text messaging or other digital communication tools.
 It is generally used by advertisers because there are no operating costs beyond that of managing their mailing lists.
-It could also take place in chat rooms, in blogs and more recently within voice over internet conversation (such as Skype).
+It could also take place in chat rooms, in blogs and more recently within voice over internet conversation (such as Zoom).
 Beyond being a simple nuisance, spam can also be used to collect sensitive information from users and has also been used to spread viruses and other malware.

-The best defenses to these online scams and frauds generally rely on caution and skepticism when using the Internet.
+The best defenses to these online scams and frauds generally rely on caution and skepticism when using the internet.
 For example:

 - Verify any request for your personal information online before responding.
-For example, no reputable financial institution will ever ask you for highly personal information via email: to find out if a request is legitimate, call your bank or navigate to their website (do not follow links in an email claiming to be from a bank or credit card company).
+For example, no reputable financial institution will ever ask you for highly personal information via email.
+To find out if a request is legitimate, call your bank or navigate to their website (do not follow links in an email claiming to be from a bank or credit card company).

 - Don't give out personally identifiable information (your full name, your age, your address, your social insurance number, etc.) without a good reason.

-- Turn any device that uses the Internet to offline mode when they are not in use (most mobile devices have an “Airplane mode” that turns off their Internet functions).
+- Turn any device that uses the internet to offline mode when they are not in use (most mobile devices have an "Airplane mode" that turns off their internet functions).